thomasabishop/eolas/Software_Engineering/Semantic_versioning.md

 ---
-tags:
+categories:
-  - Software_Engineering
+  - Software Engineering
+tags: [semver]
 ---

 # Semantic versioning

 ```
 3.4.1 === major.minor.patch
 ```

-* Major
+- Major

-  * New feature which may potentially cause breaking changes to applications dependent on the previous major version.
+  - New feature which may potentially cause breaking changes to applications dependent on the previous major version.

-* Minor
+- Minor

-  * New features that do not break the existing API
+  - New features that do not break the existing API

-* Patch
+- Patch

-  * Bug fixes for the current minor version
+  - Bug fixes for the current minor version

 ## Glob patterns for versioning

 ### Caret

 Interested in any version so long as the major version remains at $n$.
 E.g if we are at `^4.2.1` and we upgrade, we are ok with `4.5.3` or `4.8.2`.
 We are not bothered about the minor or patch version.

 This is equivalent to `4.x`